webdevvie/pixelbox/README.md

 Soldering the circuitboard
 ==========================

 See Circuitboard design below.
-I will record a video to go over the circuitboard soon and put it here.
+[This is me talking about the circuit!](https://youtu.be/n6ovq325_dE)

  - Put the headers and pins like shown in the Circuitboard chapter below)
  - Link the data pin of the grid to pin 6 of the arduino